Dr-Katherine-Johnson/chart/README.md

   ```sh
 docker ps
   ```

-Then start a shell in the container with the name "chart_chart1"
+If make install ran successfully you should see "chart_chart1".
+Start a shell in the container:
   ```sh
 docker exec -ti chart_chart1 /bin/bash
   ```